tchajed/sys-verif-fa25/docs/notes/ownership.md

 s2 := s[1:]
 ```

-What is not obvious in this example is that `s1` has a capacity that _overlaps_ with that of `s2`.
+What is not obvious in this example is that in Go, `s1` has a capacity that _overlaps_ with that of `s2`.
 Specifically, the behavior of this code is surprising (you can [run it yourself](https://go.dev/play/p/yhcjYdVBVjo) on the Go playground):

 ```go
 s := []int{1,2,3}